uicperformance/bufcounts/README.md

 ### switch to a mutex lock

 With a spinlock, threads continuously try to grab the lock until they get it.
 This causes congestion.
 With mutex, the thread goes to sleep and is woken up when the lock is available.
 This, instead, causes system calls.
 Which one is the better choice?
 Try varying ARRAY_SIZE (number of locks, in this case) and MAX_THREADS to see if there are cases where one is better, and other cases when the other is better.

+Try running both cases with `strace -cfw`, to see how many system calls mutex creates.
+The `-f` is key here, since you want to trace the new threads we're creating, not just the main thread.

+### observe some NUMA effects

+Now is a good time to have a look at the effect of non-uniform memory access times.
+When you simply run ./bufcounts, the OS scheduler will schedule threads on a random-looking mix of cores.
+Try running it with `htop` running in a separate window, to see what cores are working.

+Try restricting which cores the program can use with taskset: `taskset -c 0-15 ./bufcounts` vs. `taskset -c 0-7,16-23 ./bufcounts`.
+The first choice selects cores all in the same socket.
+The second one selects 8 on one socket, and 8 on the next one over.
+Note that we aren't actually forcing the threads onto all these cores, but merely restricting the scheduler to using these.
+In principle, it could schedule all of them on a single core.

+How does performance vary with core assignment?
+What if you pick cores that are two interconnect hops apart? (say 0-7 and 32-39)?

 ### switch to an atomic count